usc-isi-i2/kgtk/docs/transform/augment.md

 ### The Output File

-The output file is an edge file that contains the following columns:
+The output file is an edge file for each mode that contains the following columns:

 - `node1`: this column contains each node
-- `label`: this column contains only 'in'
+- `label`: this column contains only name of intervals
-- `node2`: this column contains the resulting cluster
+- `node2`: this column contains range (bin) for numeric value
-- `node2;prob`: this column contains the probability/confidence of clustering

 ## Usage